helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 12 - Reactions at the ⍺-carbon, part I.md

 and the Amazonian hunter could attest, what happens at the α-carbon can have some rather dramatic consequences.

-## Section 12.1: Review of acidity at the α-carbon
+##  12.1: Review of acidity at the α-carbon

 Let's review what we learned in section 7.6A about the acidity of a proton on an α-carbon and the structure of the relevant conjugate base,